Welcome to the San Diego Electric Railway Association!

 We Can Accept On-line Donations!

 You can now donate using your credit card on-line!
 Click on the Donate button to the left to get this started.
 You don't need a PayPal account to use this feature.
 Near the bottom of the PayPal page, look for the "Don't have a PayPal account?" section.
 You can use any major credit card!
 If you want to designate that the donation to a specific SDERA effort, send an email to and make sure we know your wishes.
-If you would like to see how easy it is, try a donation towards the moving expenses of our new PCC car!
+If you would like to see how easy it is, try a donation towards the moving expenses of our car barn on the north side of the Depot property!
 (OK, worth a try!)

 SDERA is now on Facebook!